maximivanov/maxivanov.io/posts/2020/how-to-password-protect-your-website-with-cloudflare-workers/index.md

   - Authentication
 ---

-**TLDR:** If your DNS provider is Cloudflare, you can use its Workers feature to add password protection on top of the existing website or API.
+**`<TLDR>`** If your DNS provider is Cloudflare, you can use its Workers feature to add password protection on top of the existing website or API.
 You don't need to make any changes to the web server configuration or application code.
-You can enable password protection either manually via Cloudflare dashboard or define it as Infrastructure-as-Code with Wrangler.
+You can enable password protection either manually via Cloudflare dashboard or define it as Infrastructure-as-Code with Wrangler.**`</TLDR>`**

 ## Why?